Abdulmumin1/DevCanvas/src/routes/blog/posts/how-to-embed-devcanvas-project-to-websites.md

 ---
 title: 'How to Embed your DevCanvas Projects to websites'

-description: 'CSS combinators are tools that allows you to create more efficient and maintainable stylesheets.
-With combinators, you can often ditch a bunch of extra classes and IDs in your HTML.'
+description: 'DevCanvas is a powerful online platform for web developers, similar to CodePen, that allows you to create, edit, and share your web projects.
+One of the cool features of DevCanvas just like Codepen is the ability to embed your projects in other websites.'

 date: '2024-09-01'